dinarpay/generalized-dex/README.md

 # generalized-dex
-A new type of DEX, which is price stable, token swappable, enabling non-debt short selling, interoperable, and extensible
+A new type of DEX, which is price stable, token swappable, non-debt short sell-able, interoperable, and extensible with maximized liquidation

 ## How it works
 Slides: https://docs.google.com/presentation/d/1rSdq13UnjZ00waBhiWXnCoMrnBgh_dW_u3iaUopwyFs/edit?usp=sharing </br>